eniac/faas/README.md

     >$ vim vars/custom.yml

 ### Build a base AMI
-We provide a public AMI for the region us-east-1 (ami-6cdca406), which is the result of running the following script.
-To use our public AMI, replace the value of the 'base\_image' variable in 'vars/ec2.py' with 'ami-6cdca406' and do not run the script.
+We provide a public AMI for the region us-east-1 (ami-ea154180), which is the result of running the following script.
+To use our public AMI, replace the value of the 'base\_image' variable in 'vars/ec2.py' with 'ami-ea154180' and do not run the script.
 The script can take up to an hour to run.
+If the script fails halfway through (e.g., if you lose a connection to the instance), you can re-run it and it will skip any steps that have already been completed.

     >$ ./build-base.sh